-In cases involving a single issuing entity conducting a single bond issuance to provide financing for multiple developments, the following requirements, at minimum, will apply in addition to all other applicable requirements:
+When a single issuing entity proposes a single bond issue to provide financing for multiple developments, the following requirements, at minimum, will apply in addition to all other applicable requirements:

 - 1. A separate and full MTBA electronic application must be submitted for each development; and - 2.
-An application fee as described in Section 10 must be submitted with the application for each development; and - 3.
-If one or more of the developments is outside the jurisdiction of the issuing entity, the application must include documentation satisfactory to THDA that the issuing entity is permitted to, and the jurisdiction in which the development is located consents to, the issuance of the bonds.
+An application fee as described in Section 11 must be submitted with the application for each development; and - 3.
+If one or more of the developments is outside the jurisdiction of the issuing entity, the application must include documentation satisfactory to THDA, in its sole discretion, that the issuing entity is permitted to, and the jurisdiction in which the development is located consents to, the issuance of the bonds.